Arif Ismail

-Muhd Arif bin Ismail (born 7 March 1986) is a Malaysian footballer who plays as a defender for Malaysia M3 League club KSR Sains.
+Muhd Arif bin Ismail (born 7 March 1986) is a Malaysian professional footballer who plays as a centre-back.

 Club career

-He begins his professional career at his hometown team Kuala Lumpur FA.
+He began his professional career at his home team of Kuala Lumpur FA.
 He joined Negeri Sembilan FA in 2007, and his main achievement while at Negeri Sembilan was winning the 2009 Malaysia Cup.
 In 2010, he joined Perak FA and played for them for two seasons.

 He joined Sime Darby F.C. in 2012.
 His achievement with Sime Darby includes finishing as runners-up in the 2012 Malaysia FA Cup competition, playing in the final as Sime Darby lose to Kelantan FA 1–0.